MaxB-RnD/IMC-Prosperity/README.md

 All submissions are still processed instantly — perfect for iterating and experimenting with evolving strategies.

+### Hint

+Squid Ink can be a very volatile product with price having large swings.
+Making a two-sided market or carrying position can be risky for such an instrument.
+However, with large swings comes large reversion.
+Squid Ink prices show more tendency to revert short term swings in price.

+A metric to keep track of the size of deviation/swing from recent average could help in trading profitable positions.

 ---

 ### 💱 Manual Challenge